General Election 2026

 What changes when it is fixed

 Reopen All Saints Clinic.
 Restore night clinic services.
+Fix Mount St. John's Medical Centre operations.
+Introduce a 1-year service bond for medical graduates.
 Establish the Cynthia Boone Thibou Senior Centre.
-Expand youth mental health care at Clare Vue.
+Expand youth mental health care.

 Healthcare plan